 You may plan your essays as part of an ongoing research enterprise, fitting in with your other essays and dissertation, if you wish, but you are also at liberty to write entirely self-sufficient pieces.
 In most cases, the essay will arise out of a presentation you give during one of the seminars, and this is a good opportunity to receive early feedback on your general approach.

-Please note that students taking 'borrowed' papers (for 2023-24: 'The Caribbean in World History' and 'Latin American in the International Order') are subject to distinct essay requirements.
+Please note that students taking 'borrowed' papers are subject to distinct essay requirements.
 These will be made clear to students taking these modules.

 Word count